andreachello/andreachello/README.md

 - Founder and Full-Stack Engineer Developer at Wysdom.xyz

-- Full-Stack Engineer Developer at Pentagon.xyz
+- Full-Stack Engineer at Pentagon.xyz

 - Data Scientist at Sodexo